matteotagliazucchi/CompactObjects/README.md

 - `python rel_purens.py`

-Some results will be printed on the terminal, while plots will be available in the folder `NSOutput`.
+Some results will be printed on the terminal, while plots will be available in the folder `NSOutput`

 ## References